What is Our Specialty as Agile Coaches at tangly?

 Thoughts

-I believe that the right mindset is boosted by good practice, just as good practice cannot be achieved without the correct mindset.
+I believe that good practice boosts the right mindset, just as good practice cannot be achieved without the correct mindset.
 When advising others, I spend much of my time trying to connect practice with a mindset, as they are symbiotic.
 You truly need both.

 Wisely choose your coaches.
-Check they can coach at technical, team and organization level.
+Check they can coach at technical, team, and organization level.
 Senior coaches shall have a decade of experience.
-Good coaches practice Gemba and should restrain drawing too many slides.
+Good coaches practice Gemba and should restrain from drawing too many slides.